 #2 – KAYAKING

-Taking a kayak down our beautiful creeks and rivers offers a chance to see fall foliage that would normally be out of sight.
-Kayaking offers an opportunity to enjoy nature’s bounty and fall’s glory in a quiet, leisurely way.
-Rent a kayak from Cocoa Kayak Rentals or bring your own, and row at your own pace.
-Kayaking the Susquehanna River or Swatara Creek Water Trail both offer miles of scenic beauty.
+Kayaking down our beautiful creeks and rivers offers a chance to see fall foliage that would typically be out of sight.
+Kayaking provides an opportunity to enjoy nature’s bounty and fall’s glory in a quiet, leisurely way.
+Rent a kayak from Cocoa Kayak Rentals, or bring your own and row at your own pace.
+Kayaking the Susquehanna River or Swatara Creek Water Trail offers miles of scenic beauty.

-If you like the idea of being on the water but don’t want to do the work, reserve a seat on the Susquehanna River Boat.
+If you like being on the water but don’t want to do the work, reserve a seat on the Susquehanna River Boat.

 #3 – BICYCLING

-For those of you who prefer seeing fall foliage on two wheels, then pack up your bicycle and hit the road.
+For those who prefer seeing fall foliage on two wheels, pack up your bicycle and hit the road.
 Bicycle trails are as abundant as hiking trails.
 The nice thing about biking is that you can travel many more miles and enjoy many more views.
-Here are 4 biking trails to get your started.
-And for more tips, check out this biking guide.
+Here are four biking trails to get you started.
+For more tips, check out this biking guide.